 2. Smart Spanish for Tontos Americanos (English and Spanish)

 Even though the book and description do not tell you, this book is more focused on Mexican Spanish.
-It is divided in to six sections including expressions, slang in Mexico, false cognates and grammar hints.
-This book was written by an English as a Second Language native Spanish-speaking teacher and a journalist.
+It is divided in to six sections including expressions, slang in Mexico, false cognates, and grammar hints.
+An English as a Second Language native Spanish-speaking teacher and a journalist wrote this book.

 3. ¡Mierda!: The Real Spanish You Were Never Taught in School (English and Spanish)